andre4meister/store-MERN/Readme.md

-Modern store website with quite wide functionality that includes authorization with JWT, analogous to CRM where admin can list items, update or remove them and manage customers’ orders, watch all items that are listed for selling, search and filter items, add items to basket or favorite and making an order.
+Modern store website with quite wide functionality that includes authorization with JWT, analogous to CRM where admin can list items, update or remove them and manage customers’ orders, watch all items that are listed for selling, search and filter items, add items to cart or favorite and making an order.